 Born in a Laboratory

 Heroin gets its kick from a natural ingredient found inside the poppy plant.
-The white substance that oozes out of the seed pods of this plant can be intoxicating, but the producers of heroin tweak and alter this substance in order to make it both portable and powerful.
-Inside laboratories, they heat up the goo and combine it with other chemicals and natural agents until they’ve produced the product they think will sell in the marketplace.
+The white substance that oozes out of the seed pods of the poppy plant can be intoxicating, but the producers of heroin tweak and alter this substance in order to make it both portable and more powerful.
+Heroin dealers heat up the goo and combine it with other chemicals and agents until they’ve produced a product they think will sell in the marketplace.

-At the end of the production process, heroin might look like a sticky, black brick.
-It might also look a little like a white or brown pile of sand.
+At the end of the production process, heroin may look like a sticky, black brick or like a white or brown pile of sand.
 These substances can be smoked or inhaled, and the effect on the body can be almost instantaneous.
-The drug has specific receptors that dot the brain and spinal cord, and when the drug is in play, it hits those receptors hard and delivers a punch that’s hard to ignore.
-In mere moments, people might feel relaxed and euphoric, all at the same time.
+Heroin hijacks the brain’s receptors by hitting hard and delivering a punch that’s hard to ignore.
+As heroin takes over brain receptors, it also destroys them.
+Those who use heroin are rarely able to match the feeling of their original high, and risk their lives chasing the feeling of the original high.

-It’s the experience of that first hit of heroin that keeps users coming back for more.
-But chasing the sensation of that first high can become a full-time job.
-The brain tends to adjust in response to the drug, meaning that people might be required to take bigger doses in order to feel the same sense of release.
+The human brain quickly adjusts to opioid drugs, and those who use it require to take bigger doses in order to feel the same sense of release.
 In the end, they may never feel the same overwhelming sensation.
-Instead, they may feel just ill and sad between doses, and they may need heroin in order to behave in a natural manner and stave off sickness.
-It’s a physical dependence, and it can lead to serious withdrawal symptoms when people try to heal.
+Instead, they may feel just ill and sad, angry, or ill between doses, and they may need heroin in order to behave in a natural manner and stave off sickness.
+It’s a physical dependence that can lead to serious withdrawal symptoms when people try to heal.